mw866/chriswang.tech-gatsby/src/pages/about.md

 author: Chris Wang
 path: /about
 ---
-I currently work for Cloudflare as a Solutions Engineer in Singapore.
+Currently a  Solutions Engineer at Cloudflare in Singapore.

+A learner for life.

-Contact me at
+You can reach me at

 * Twitter: [@chriswang_tech](https://twitter.com/chriswang_tech)
 * GitHub: [mw866](https://github.com/mw866)